sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_CRA_EU_ciber_resilience_act.md

 #### Requirements of OSS stedwareds

-OOs steward: a legal person NOT a manufacturer who "systematically" (provides) support on a systaned basis for the development of specific OSS PDE intended for commercial activities that ensures the viability of those products.
+OOs steward: a legal person NOT a manufacturer who "systematically" (provides) support on a sUstaIned basis for the development of specific OSS PDE intended for commercial activities that ensures the viability of those products.

 - Emplace and document a cybersecurity policy to foster development of a secure PDE, handle vulnerabilities, foster voluntary reporting of vulnerabilities.
 - Cooperate with the market surveillance authorities to mitigate the risk.